 Fostering community is at the core of who we are as individuals and a company.

-We’re currently a small team and each of us has deep ties to community engagement.
-Our co-founders Patrick and Josh have contributed to developer communities at companies like Algolia and Keen IO.
+Many of our team members have deep ties to community engagement and management.
+Our co-founders, Patrick and Josh, have helped build developer communities at companies like Algolia and Keen IO.
+Patrick regularly writes about community in publications like a16z Future and Inc. Magazine.
 Josh also maintains various open source projects and regularly speaks at community events.
-Together, they created the Orbit Model, an open source framework that helps organizations measure and grow their communities.
+Together, they created the Orbit Model, an open source framework that has helped thousands of organizations measure and grow their communities.

-Nicolas, a software engineer based in Paris, expanded his engineering skill set thanks to community sharing of videos, online courses, and other content.
+Nicolas, an Orbit software leader based in Paris, expanded his engineering skill set thanks to community sharing of videos, online courses, and other content.
 He was driven to give back and started writing blogs, speaking at meetups, and attending conferences.
 This led him to found JAMstack Paris, a meetup group for dev engineers where he met Josh.

 Alex is a junior software engineer who spent all of 2020 building her coding skills with the goal of making a career transition into web development.
 Along the way, she built a community by documenting her journey and blogging about her progress, as well as starting a podcast and email newsletter for other creative women along their own coding journeys.
 She's also a mentor for other early-career developers at The Collab Lab.

-While COVID-19 has accelerated the remote-first trend, it’s one that is here to stay.
-You can now be part of a community regardless of where you are physically, which makes the work at Orbit more pressing than ever before.
-Engineers who join the team should be similarly passionate about engaging in the community and excited about helping businesses do so on an even larger scale.
+Community is no longer a place.
+Your membership is based on your passion, interests, and needs regardless of where you are physically, which makes the work at Orbit more pressing than ever before.
+Engineers who join the team should be similarly passionate about engaging in the community and excited about helping businesses do so on a larger scale.
 If that sounds like you, definitely reach out!

 Fosters Psychological Safety